 In short, we're showing just how powerful cooperation can be.

 Fast forward to June 2013 and our ongoing relationships yield another extraordinary outcome: a joint effort to create a state-of-the-art medical education building with Cleveland Clinic.
-Scheduled to open in the summer of 2016, this project will provide a unified home for the medical school's two tracks: the Cleveland Clinic Lerner College of Medicine and the University Program.
+This project will provide a unified home for the medical school's two tracks: the Cleveland Clinic Lerner College of Medicine and the University Program.
 We will combine the best technology, the most innovative design, and our extraordinary students and faculty to create an environment that truly builds the future of medicine.

 Most importantly, the school's greatest asset is our dedicated faculty who continuously evaluates and improves our curriculum.
 Beyond their skilled teaching abilities, our professors excel in biomedical research and offer students the chance to work side by side with them.
 Their goal is to develop our students into colleagues, and we are proud of our current students and of our graduates who now are practicing medicine.

 When we come together, we don't simply add to our strengths - we increase them exponentially.
 At the School of Medicine, our mission is to educate future physicians who will care for patients with competence, creativity and compassion, in a setting that fosters collegiality, leadership, and excellence in scholarship and research.
 Ultimately, we aim to improve human health and alleviate disease at the individual, community and international level.

 Medical education is a never-ending, marvelous adventure, and we hope you will share it with us.